bredelings/polyIBD/README.md

 ## Installation
-To install the current version of _polyIBD_ first ensure that you have the R-package _devtools_:
+To install the current version of _polyIBD_, first ensure that you have the R-package _devtools_:
 ``` r
 install.packages("devtools")
 ```

-Then download and build _polyIBD_ with:
+Then download and build _polyIBD_ from Github with:
 ``` r
 devtools::install_github("nickbrazeau/polyIBD")
 ```